bewillcott/bewsoftware-mdj-cli/src/docs/manual/meta blocks.md

 ####[#page.use] Use ####[&uarr;](#top)
 `use` is a reserved key word in the context of `page`: `page.use`.

-As you can see, there is a `use` key with a value of `defaults`.
+As you can see, there is a `use` key with a value of `articles`.
 If you were to check the configuration file:
-`markdownj-cli.ini` in the root directory of this project, you will find a section labeled as `[defaults]`.
+`markdownj-cli.ini` in the root directory of this project, you will find a section labeled as `[articles]`.
 The key/value pairs in this section are the ones being used for this page.
-If needed, you could add any number of additional such pairs, and they would be available to any page set to `use : defaults`.
+If needed, you could add any number of additional such pairs, and they would be available to any page set to `use : articles`.

 If needed, you could easily add your own special sections to the configuration file, with their key/value pairs.
 This would be a way of providing consistency across various sections and pages of your document.